 This week even.

-I’ve attached a pretty detailed checklist you need to work with at the end of this post so yes, there’s a lot of work in the beginning.
+I’ve attached a pretty detailed blog plan you need to work with at the end of this post so yes, there’s a lot of work in the beginning.

 But.
 When you do create a blog, you will do so with the confidence that you are building one of the very best businesses for a stay at home mom.
 You’ll have a clear marketing strategy, and start seeing results sooner because really, this is the easiest way to make money blogging.
 Surest is same thing as easiest right?